 Don’t smoke! and avoid drinking a lot of alcohol…

-- Cigarette smoking has shown to significantly increase the risk of cancer in people who carry Lynch syndrome mutations.[ref]
+- Cigarette smoking significantly increases the risk of cancer in people who carry Lynch syndrome mutations.[ref]

 - One study shows the risk of colon cancer is 6-fold higher in current smokers with Lynch syndrome mutations.
 The risk for former smokers was 3-fold higher.[ref]